TrachukV/pinger_internet_status-main/README.md

 - **Internet Connectivity Monitoring:** Periodically ping specified URLs to check for internet connectivity.
 - **Asynchronous Updates:** Utilizes Dart isolates to perform connectivity checks without blocking the main UI thread.
-- **Dynamic UI Responses:** Includes `InternetStatusBuilder`, a widget that updates its display based on the current internet connectivity status.
+- **Dynamic UI Responses:** Includes `PingerBuilder`, a widget that updates its display based on the current internet connectivity status.
 - **Customizable Connectivity Checks:** Configure URLs and ping intervals to suit your app's needs.
 - **Optional Logging:** Control console logging for connectivity checks and ping results.